Farr Out Wellness

 I've never had a massage.
 What can I expect my session to be like?

-You will be received at my studio within Acupuncture & Holistic Care.
-At your first appointment, we will sit privately in the waiting area and you will fill out an intake form with basic medical information to be kept on file.
+At your first appointment, you will fill out an intake form with basic contact and medical information to be kept on file.
 We will discuss your medical history, how you are presently feeling in your body, define any trouble regions to focus on, and talk about any goals you have for massage and your personal wellness.
 We will also take note of your posture and any imbalances.

 There is a private bathroom you can use at any point during your visit.